St. Louis’ Multipurpose Facility: The Dome at America’s Center

 Contiguous Halls – Hall 6, as the exhibit hall in The Dome is known, and its 162,000 square feet of prime exhibit space connects directly to the five halls in the existing building, creating an area of 502,000 square feet of contiguous prime exhibit space in America’s Center.
 The Dome’s opaque hard ceiling prevents daylight and outside noise from interfering with the sophisticated production needs of major conventions.

 America’s Center first opened as the Cervantes Convention Center in 1977.
 In May 1993, the facility doubled in size and added the name America’s Center to reflect the building’s new capabilities and amenities.
-The entire complex, including The Dome, is operated by the St. Louis Convention & Visitors Commission (CVC).
+The entire complex, including The Dome, is operated by Explore St. Louis.

 With the addition of The Dome, the entire America’s Center facility covers a total of 2.7 million square-feet which includes 502,000 square-feet of prime exhibit space in six contiguous halls; 80 meeting rooms; a 28,000 square-foot ballroom; separate lobby and pre-function space for the building’s three main exhibit areas; a Dome club level (the largest in the world); a 1,411-seat lecture hall; the Executive Conference Center; covered, separate loading dock facilities for each exhibit area; and a floor-to-ceiling acoustical curtain which can divide Exhibit Hall 6, The Dome floor, in half.